davychens-svg/ai-video-narration/DEPLOYMENT.md

 # Deployment Guide

-This guide focuses on two common scenarios:
+This guide covers two common scenarios:

-1. **Local development on macOS** (everything runs on your laptop).
+1. **Local development on macOS** – everything runs on your laptop.
-2. **Public cloud deployment on a Linux/NVIDIA server** (accessible via a public IP or domain).
+2. **Public cloud deployment on a Linux/NVIDIA server** – exposed via a public IP (domains/HTTPS optional).

-The backend already supports configurable origins via the `ALLOWED_ORIGINS` environment variable, and the frontend reads `VITE_SERVER_URL` / `VITE_WS_URL`.
-Make sure those values point to the correct host before exposing the app publicly.
+The backend reads `ALLOWED_ORIGINS` for CORS and the frontend uses `VITE_SERVER_URL` / `VITE_WS_URL`.
+Set those to match the environment you are deploying to.

 ---